 The dirt is now stuck onto the putty!
 You can just peel the dirt off the putty and reuse it immediately.

-Silly Putty also happens to be waterproof and thus, does not disintegrate in the tub.
+Silly Putty also happens to be waterproof and so, does not disintegrate in the tub.
 This could even be a great way to get your kids into the cleaning action by making a game out of it.

 Use a Water Squirter

 Another little kids’ toy, a water squirter can also be used to clean the water.
 Just point the tip of the squirter on the dirt and pull the handle to suck the dirt into it!
+Give it a try – it works better than you might think.

 Balance and Shock the Water

-Hot tub water has to be maintained at certain pH, calcium, chlorine and alkalinity levels.
+Hot tub water has to be maintained at certain pH, calcium, chlorine, and alkalinity levels.
 This balance ensures that the water remains clean and safe for use.

 If the levels are too high, you can drain away a portion of the water, refill it with fresh water and then add the necessary chemicals to balance it.